neondatabase/website/content/docs/introduction/roadmap.md

 And here's a quick list of what we'll be taking on in the near future:

+- **Staging Environments**: A critical part of making it easy for you to use Neon as the staging environment for your team's app development &#8212; simple, robust anonymization of PII data.
+We're working on it.
 - **Support for exporting logs and metrics**: We'd like to help users integrate Neon into their monitoring platforms and services with exportable logs and metrics.
 - **Support for soft deletions**: Work is underway to build a deletion workflow for Neon projects.
 As part of this workflow, we'll support a recovery grace period for unintended deletions, and we'll also add a little friction to the deletion process to avoid accidental deletions &#8212; something similar to the steps required to delete a repository in GitHub.
 - **Larger computes**: We are working on adding support for ever-larger compute sizes.